 - All-purpose flour

-- Matcha powder - You can use a high-quality culinary-grade matcha powder or ceremonial grade matcha powder.
-Choose your favourite one with a vibrant green colour and sweet taste.
+- Matcha powder - Use a high-quality culinary grade matcha powder or ceremonial grade matcha powder (my personal preference).
+Use your favourite matcha powder that has a vibrant green colour and sweet taste.

 - Salt

-- White chocolate - Roughly chop your chocolate into varying sizes and save a handful for pressing into the tops of each cookie for photogenic cookies.
+- White chocolate - Roughly chop your chocolate into small chunks and set aside a handful for pressing into the tops of each cookie for picture-perfect cookies.

 How to make matcha white chocolate cookies

-Mix dry ingredients - In a separate bowl, stir together the flour, cornstarch, matcha powder, salt, baking soda, and baking powder.
+Mix dry ingredients - In a small bowl, stir together the flour, matcha powder, milk powder, baking powder, baking soda, and salt.
+Set aside.

-Scoop cookie dough - Using a 3-tablespoon cookie scooper (or bigger), scoop out balls of cookie dough.
-Place them on your baking sheet, leaving about 2" between each cookie for spreading.
+Scoop cookie dough - Using a 4-tablespoon ice cream scooper, scoop out balls of cookie dough and place them on your baking sheet, leaving about 2" between each cookie for spreading.

 Storage